mouthpiece66/Scripts_Bioinformatica/README.md

 bash run_multiqc.sh

-This aggregates FastQC reports from trimmed data and generates a summary report in `Project/Tools/Multiqc_report/`.
+Scans results from FastQC (raw + trimmed) and Trimmomatic Generates a combined summary report in `Project/Tools/Multiqc_report/`.

 All the steps above generate log files in `Project/logs/` for transparency and reproducibility.